Derived equivalence and Grothendieck ring of varieties: the case of K3 surfaces of degree 12 and abelian varieties: Introduction

 \subsection{Acknowledgements}

 We thank Kenji Hashimoto and Daisuke Inoue for collaboration at an early stage of this work; this note is originally conceived as a joint project with them.
 We also thank Genki Ouchi for \pref{rm:Ouchi} and the reference \cite{MR2051435}, and Kota Yoshioka for the reference \cite{MR1987738}.
 We also thank Yujiro Kawamata, Keiji Oguiso, Evgeny Shinder, Hokuto Uehara, and Takehiko Yasuda for useful discussions.
-A.~I.~was supported by Grants-in-Aid for Scientific Research (No.\ 26--1881,17K14162).
+We also thank the anonymous referees for reading the manuscript carefully and suggesting a number of improvements.
+A.~I.~was supported by Grants-in-Aid for Scientific Research (14J01881,17K14162).
 M.~M.~was supported by Korea Institute for Advanced Study.
-S.~O.~was partially supported by Grants-in-Aid for Scientific Research (16H05994, 16K13746, 16H02141, 16K13743, 16K13755, 16H06337) and the Inamori Foundation.
+S.~O.~was partially supported by Grants-in-Aid for Scientific Research (16H05994, 16K13746, 16H02141, 16K13743, 16K13755, 16H06337, 18H01120) and the Inamori Foundation.
 K.~U.~was partially supported by Grants-in-Aid for Scientific Research (24740043, 15KT0105, 16K13743, 16H03930).